-13.1(1) Licenses, authorizations, certificates, and statements of professional recognition.
-Licenses, authorizations, certificates, and statements of professional recognition are issued upon application filed on a form provided by the board of educational examiners and upon completion of the following:
+- 13.1(1) Licenses, authorizations, certificates, and statements of professional recognition.
+Licenses, authorizations, certificates, and statements of professional recognition are issued upon application filed on a form provided by the board of educational examiners and upon completion of the following: - a.

-a.
 National criminal history background check.
 An initial applicant will be required to submit a completed fingerprint packet that accompanies the application to facilitate a national criminal history background check.
-The fee for the evaluation of the fingerprint packet will be assessed to the applicant.
+The fee for the evaluation of the fingerprint packet will be assessed to the applicant. - b.

-b.
 Iowa division of criminal investigation background check.
 An Iowa division of criminal investigation (DCI) background check will be conducted on initial applicants.
-The fee for the evaluation of the DCI background check will be assessed to the applicant.
+The fee for the evaluation of the DCI background check will be assessed to the applicant. - c.

-c.
 Registries and records check.
 A check of the following registries and records will be conducted on initial applicants: the sex offender registry under Iowa Code section 692A.121, the central registry for child abuse information established under Iowa Code chapter 235A, the central registry for dependent adult abuse information maintained under Iowa Code chapter 235B, and the information in the Iowa court information system available to the general public.
-The fee for checks of these registries and records will be assessed to the applicant.

-13.1(2) Temporary permits.
-The executive director may issue a temporary permit to an applicant for any type of license, certification, or authorization issued by the board, after receipt of a fully completed application; determination that the applicant meets all applicable prerequisites for issuance of the license, certification, or authorization; and satisfactory evaluation of the Iowa criminal history background check.
-The temporary permit shall serve as evidence of the applicant's authorization to hold a position in Iowa schools, pending the satisfactory completion of the requested license, certification, or authorization or 90 days from the date of issuance of the permit, whichever occurs first, unless the temporary permit is extended upon a finding of good cause by the executive director.
+The fee for checks of these registries and records will be assessed to the applicant. - 13.1(2) Temporary permits.
+The executive director may issue a temporary permit to an applicant for any type of license, certification, or authorization issued by the board, after receipt of a fully completed application; determination that the applicant meets all applicable prerequisites for issuance of the license, certification, or authorization; and satisfactory evaluation of the Iowa criminal history background check and registries and records check set forth in 13.1(1) "b" and "c."
+The temporary permit shall serve as evidence of the applicant's authorization to hold a position in Iowa schools, pending the satisfactory completion of the national criminal history background check.
+The temporary permit shall expire upon issuance of the requested license, certification, or authorization or 90 days from the date of issuance of the permit, whichever occurs first, unless the temporary permit is extended upon a finding of good cause by the executive director.

-[ARC 0563C, IAB 1/23/13, effective 1/1/13; ARC 2230C, IAB 11/11/15, effective 12/16/15]
+[ÅRC 0563C, IAB 1/23/13, effective 1/1/13; ARC 2230C, IAB 11/11/15, effective 12/16/15; ARC 3633C, IAB 2/14/18, effective 3/21/18]

-282-13.2(272) Applicants from recognized Iowa institutions.
-Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15.

-282-13.3(272) Applicants from non-Iowa institutions.
-Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15.

-282-13.4(272) Applicants from foreign institutions.
-Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15.

-282-13.5(272) Teacher licenses.
-A license may be issued to applicants who fulfill the general requirements set out in subrule 13.5(1) and the specific requirements set out for each license.

-13.5(1) General requirements.
-The applicant shall:
+- 282-13.2(272) Applicants from recognized Iowa institutions.
+Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15. - 282-13.3(272) Applicants from non-Iowa institutions.
+Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15. - 282-13.4(272) Applicants from foreign institutions.
+Rescinded ARC 2016C, IAB 6/10/15, effective 7/15/15. - 282-13.5(272) Teacher licenses.
+A license may be issued to an applicant who fulfills the general requirements set out in subrule 13.5(1) and the specific requirements set out for each license. - 13.5(1) General requirements.
+The applicant shall: - a.

-- a.
 Have a baccalaureate degree from a regionally accredited institution. - b.
-Have completed a state-approved teacher education program.

-c.
-Have completed the teacher preparation coursework set forth in 281-subrules 79.15(2) to 79.15(5).
+Have completed a state-approved teacher education program. - c.
+Have completed the teacher preparation coursework set forth in 281-subrules 79.15(2) to 79.15(5). - d.

-- d.
 Have completed student teaching in the subject area and grade level endorsement desired. - e.
 Have completed the requirements for one of the basic teaching endorsements. - f.
 Provide a recommendation for the specific license and endorsement(s) from the designated recommending official at the recognized institution where the preparation was completed.